NoahBres/LearnRoadRunner/docs/straight-test.md

 4. Run the `StraightTest` opmode like 2 or 3 times to ensure that the distance traveled is consistent within 1-3% of your specified `DISTANCE`.
 If not, your velocity controller requires further tuning.
 It does not need to hit the _exact_ spot each time as you will later enable closed loop feedback using localization.

    - Your bot may drift a little to one side.
 Just ignore this for now.
 This will be corrected once the heading and translation PIDs are enabled in later steps.
+   - If your bot is consistent but travels the wrong distance, you may need to scale the `TICKS_PER_REV` and `WHEEL_RADIUS` to properly scale the distance.

 5. If everything works great, move on to the next step!